 You’re in for a “Flurry of Fun” at Hollywood Studios as soon as you make your way down Hollywood and Sunset Boulevards, all decorated to the hilt and brimming with festive cheer.

-Over in Toy Story Land, Andy’s backyard gets made over to celebrate Christmas through lights and special decorations such as oversized popcorn and cranberry garland.
-At Echo Lake, Dinosaur Gertie dons a Santa’s hat and Olaf makes an appearance at a Frozen Sing-Along Celebration, which includes all new songs from Olaf’s Frozen Adventure.
+Over in Toy Story Land, Andy’s backyard gets made over to celebrate Christmas through lights and fun decorations such as oversized popcorn and cranberry garland.
+At Echo Lake, Dinosaur Gertie dons a Santa’s hat, and Olaf makes an appearance at a Frozen Sing-Along Celebration, which includes all-new songs from Olaf’s Frozen Adventure.

 Sunset Seasons Greetings is a nightly event on Sunset Boulevard (and Hollywood Tower Hotel) with twinkling lights, a projection show, and stories from several Disney characters (Toy Story, Minnie and Mickey, Swedish Chef).
 The colors are outrageous and will leave you in awe!

-Lastly, a fourteen minute eye-popping projector and laser show, Jingle Bell, Jingle BAM!, plays in the center of the park.
-Scenes from Pluto’s Christmas Tree, Beauty and the Beast, Tim Burton’s The Nightmare Before Christmas, and Mickey’s Christmas Carol are featured in this special experience.
+Lastly, a fourteen-minute eye-popping projector and laser show, Jingle Bell, Jingle BAM!, play in the center of the park.
+Scenes from Pluto’s Christmas Tree, Beauty and the Beast, Tim Burton’s The Nightmare Before Christmas, and Mickey’s Christmas Carol are featured in this wonderful experience.
 Santa Claus himself ends the show.
 Oh, and did I mention that it snows, too?
 Hollywood Studios’ Flurry of Fun runs from November 8th to January 5th.

 The festivities at Magic Kingdom, unfortunately, come with a hefty price tag.
 This $109-119 ticket is the only way to access the holiday privileges that come with the Mickey’s Very Merry Christmas Party.
 How it works is that the ticket allows you in the park late afternoon with a special wristband.
 Those without the holiday ticket must leave the park by 7 PM, leaving only ticketed attendees there between 7 PM and midnight.